-PSHE, form tutorial time, assemblies and subject areas, as appropriate, in an attempt to eradicate such behaviour.
-From January 2015, incidents of bullying and unacceptable behaviour are entered centrally in the school's "behaviour tracker" by the teachers involved and an email is sent to the boy's form taker.
-The tracker is checked daily by Mr Henry who will investigate and speak to the boys involved.
-The tracker is checked weekly by the Headmaster.
+All staff receive child protection training and guidance to help identify cases of bullying.
+The school and staff recognise the seriousness of bullying in causing psychological damage and even suicide.
+Within the curriculum the school will raise the awareness of the nature of bullying through inclusion in PSHE, form tutorial time, assemblies and subject areas, as appropriate, in an attempt to eradicate such behaviour.
+From January 2015, incidents of bullying and unacceptable behaviour are entered centrally in the school's "behaviour tracker" by the teachers involved and an email is sent to the pupil's form taker.
+The tracker is checked daily by Mrs Goodwin (EYFS and KS1) Mr Henry (KS2) and Mrs Payne/ Mr Cramp (KS3) who will investigate and speak to the pupils involved.
+The tracker is checked at least twice weekly by the SLT.

-Staff are trained every three years in child protection and anti-bullying with regular updates provided, including those with SEND and for LGBT pupils.
+Staff are trained every three years in child protection and anti-bullying with regular updates provided, including for those pupils with SEND and for LGBT pupils.
+Pupils with SEND are highlighted on the tracker to ensure the school takes into account fully their needs when investigating bullying.

 Pupils and parents are made clear of the part they can play to prevent bullying, including when they find themselves as bystanders.
-The school uses educational opportunities such as lessons, personal, social health and economic education (PSHE), assemblies, projects, drama, stories, literature to discuss the differences between people and the importance of avoiding prejudice-based language.
+The school uses educational opportunities such as lessons, Relationships, Sex & Heath Education (RSHE), assemblies, projects, drama, stories, literature and debates to discuss the differences between people and the importance of avoiding prejudice-based language.